-ActionAid could positively impact the Vidhan Sabha (Legislative Assembly) of Uttar Pradesh, where a Children's Assembly was organized by our ally.
-Children spoke about the poor quality of education and mid-day meals, poor infrastructure, non-functioning toilets, prevalence of corporal punishment and teacher absenteeism.
+ActionAid worked to orgainse children meeting at the Vidhan Sabha (Legislative Assembly) of Uttar Pradesh, where a Children's Assembly was organized.
+Children spoke about the quality of education and mid-day meals, infrastructure etc.

 Promoting Education in Mewat

 Our Delhi regional office successfully resisted the state government's decision to transfer 573 primary teachers of Mewat.
 As a result, the chief minister announced the upgradation of 50 schools, 19 new primary schools and 10,000 new teachers.